 ancestor table records the parent and descendant (child) relationship between pages.
 It is also used when determining whether a page will inherit view restrictions from a parent page.

 Occasionally records in the ancestor table can become corrupted.
-The Repair the Ancestors Table scheduled job finds and automatically fixes problems in the ancestors table.
+The Repair the Ancestors Table scheduled job finds and automatically fixes problems in the ancestors table in all current spaces.
 The job runs daily.

 Repair the ancestor table manually